-All providers in the NC BoS CoC must keep confidential records of all emergency transfers requested and the outcomes of such requests.
-Providers must retain these records for three years.
+All NC BoS CoC providers must keep confidential records of all emergency transfers requested and are required to inform the CoC of an emergency transfer request.
+The information should be entered into Smartsheet.
+The agency should inform the CoC of the outcomes of such requests and must retain these records for three years.